 3.5d Do not run into or loiter around extremely dangerous or life-threatening situations (even to get to the weapons locker), such as a fire or raid, as a citizen or someone without the appropriate job.

-3.5e If you are a clan and are being interrogated by your rivals in war time, you may break FearRP by not answering questions.
+3.5e If you are in a clan and are being interrogated by your rivals in war time, you may break FearRP by not answering questions.
 However, you may be killed and you must leave the clan (you may join after the war if they are still running, as a new character).

 3.6 Actions taken by a player must reflect the consequences of death, imprisonment and loss of liberty realistically.